 There are 7 things I don’t like about Japan.
 Only 7 things in the hundreds of new experiences I’ve had while I’ve been here: I’d say that was pretty good going.

 I tried to get over them – in some cases I tried the things I didn’t like in Japan twice – but still, you can’t like everything.
-There’s an epic list of things I do like about the country in my head, but for now, I present to you… the 7 shortcomings of Japan as I know it.
+There’s an epic list of things I do like about the country in my head, but for now, I present to you… the 7 things I couldn’t believe about Japan the first time I went.

 1. Onsens aka public washing